ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/en.md

 * **Posting of inappropriate contents such as pornographic materials (questionable/suggestive are considerable).**

- Moderators immediately silence for this, removing the content without warning.''
+ Moderators immediately silence for this, removing the content without warning.

 * **Posting of unwanted contents such as advertisements, screamers and referrals.**